smidl/VariationalFlux.jl/README.md

-# VariationalAdam
+# VariationalFlux
-Implementation of Variational ADAM using Flux
+Implementation of Variational Bayes methods using  Flux

-The method is based on paper [1] that is proposing to use adaptive SDG algorithms such as ADAM / RMSProp to estimate variance of the variational approximation.
+The primary motivation is the method presented in [1] that is proposing to use adaptive SDG algorithms such as ADAM / RMSProp to estimate variance of the variational approximation.
 Instead of estimating the parameters (ps) of conventional Flux models, the method provides estimates of the parameter and its variance: g(param)=N(ps,σps).

 ```julia